Aylesbury prison visiting information

 Travelling from Bedford/Leighton Buzzard on the A418: On reaching Aylesbury at the large roundabout, take the second exit onto Bierton Road.
 Proceed for 75 metres to the entrance on the left-hand side signposted ‘Visitors Car Park'.
 HMYOI Aylesbury is a further 100 metres on the left.

-Travelling from Tring/M25 on the A41: On reaching Aylesbury at the double mini-roundabout (Plough Pub on your right), turn right at the second mini-roundabout past garage and petrol station on the right into Oakfield Road.
+Travelling from Tring/M25 on the A41: On reaching Aylesbury at the traffic lights (Plough Pub on your right), turn right at the second set of traffic lights past garage and petrol station on the right into Oakfield Road.
 Continue to the large roundabout and turn left onto Bierton Road.
 Proceed for approximately 75 metres to the entrance on the left-hand side signposted ‘Visitors Car Park'.
 HMYOI Aylesbury is a further 100 metres on the left.

 - Limited car parking is available for visitors.